Rico (Scottish singer)

 Ricardo Capuano (23 June 1971 – 16 August 2022), better known as Rico, was a Scottish rock singer-songwriter.

-Biography
+Life and works

-Capuano was born in Paisley in 1971.
+Capuano was born in Paisley, Renfrewshire in 1971.
 He was the singer with the band Perfect World in the mid-1990s.
 Record company interest did not translate into a record deal, and he later went solo, recording as simply Rico.

 His debut album Sanctuary Medicines was released by EMI/Chrysalis in 1999, and was described by the Glasgow Evening Times as being "as black as it was intense".

 He supported Gary Numan on his UK tour in 2003, and had a hit with Numan in 2003 with "Crazier", which reached number 13 on the UK Singles Chart.
 Second album Violent Silences was released in 2004, and featured collaborations with Numan and Tricky.

-Capuano produced a project by the band LUNG; a French/British duo with singer-guitarist Chris Loung and drummer-programmer Ric Chandler.
+Capuano produced a project by the band LUNG, a French/British duo with singer-guitarist Chris Loung and drummer-programmer Ric Chandler.
 The album, LUNG, was released in February 2013 on the American label octopus wreckords.